szuke/xtuple-extensions/docs/TUTORIAL2.md

 ### ORMs

 We need to extend the pre-existing `Contact` ORM to have it include `IceCreamFlavor` as a new field.
-By convention, ORM definitions which extend existing ORMs should go in the `/path/to/xtuple-extensions/source/icecream/database/orm/ext` directory.
-Make that directory and enter the following code into the file `/path/to/xtuple-extensions/source/icecream/database/orm/ext/contact.json`:
+Enter the following code into the file `/path/to/xtuple-extensions/source/icecream/database/orm/ext/contact.json`:

 ```javascript